marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-simplify-process-stats---get-started.md

 The dashboard is where the dashboard visualizations will reside.
 It will also be some overarching aggregations.

-I might add separate copies of some diagrams on separate tabs later, for easier viewing.
+I might add separate copies of some charts on separate tabs later, for easier viewing.

 ### Configuration